ComputationalProteomics/proteoDeconv-manuscript/README.md

 ### CIBERSORTx Setup

-1. Download the `CIBERSORT.R` script from CIBERSORTx and place it in `R/cibersort`
-2. Request a token from CIBERSORTx
+1. Request a token from CIBERSORTx
-3. Create an `.Renviron` file with your credentials:
+2. Create an `.Renviron` file with your credentials:
    ```R
    CIBERSORTX_TOKEN = your_token_here
    CIBERSORTX_EMAIL = your_email_here
    ```

+### CIBERSORT setup

+1. Download the CIBERSORT.R script from the CIBERSORT website
+2. Place it in the `R` directory

 ## Running the Analysis